PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 13:16:00
+Last updated: 2024-04-08 13:16:33
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Ted: "I just thought he needed to listen to common sense and reasonable discourse."Robin: "Oh, God.
+Tell me those aren't the names of your fists."Ted: "They're my feet.
+I'm actually more of a kicker." - Ted Mosby